patjlm/rayn-blog/README.md

 # rayn-blog
-A website describeing the services from Rayn
+A website describing the services from Rayn